djk2/django-tables2-column-shifter/README.rst

 If you use Bootstrap v4 in your project then table class has to inherit from `ColumnShiftTableBootstrap4` imported from `django_tables2_column_shifter.tables`.

+Alternatively if you want to use `table-responsive` your table class has to inherit from `ColumnShiftTableBootstrap4Responsive` imported from `django_tables2_column_shifter.tables`.

 Bootstrap5:
 --------------------------------------
 If you use Bootstrap v5 in your project then table class has to inherit from `ColumnShiftTableBootstrap5` imported from `django_tables2_column_shifter.tables`.

+Alternatively if you want to use `table-responsive` your table class has to inherit from `ColumnShiftTableBootstrap5Responsive` imported from `django_tables2_column_shifter.tables`.

 Warnings: